Pebble Accretion: Pebble accretion as a planet formation mechanism

 as the typical mass in pebbles required to grow a planet beyond mass $m$.
 In \fg{epsmosaic} this quantity is plotted in units of Earth masses for a solar-mass star and $t_\mathrm{growth}$ assumes a mass flux of $100\,m_\oplus\,\mathrm{yr}^{-1}$.
 In calculating $\epsilon$ we have used expressions and fits applicable for both small and large pebbles \citep{LiuOrmel2018,OrmelLiu2018,HuangOrmel2023} as well as the expressions above for the isolation mass.
 The pebble scaleheight is calculated according to \citet{DubrulleEtal1995}

 where $\delta_z$ represents the turbulent diffusivity normalized by $c_s^2/\Omega_K$.

 In \fg{epsmosaic}a we can identify the accretion regimes outlined in \fg{regimes}.
-It shows that growth by ballistic accretion of pebbles in the Safronov limit is inefficient to impossible and that growth greatly accelerates for masses beyond the $m_\mathrm{init}$ threshold\ccc{m-ast?}.
-The adopted parameters approximately correspond to conditions at 5 au and show that in order to grow an Earth-mass planet from a Lunar-mass embryo, a total amount of at least $75\,m_\oplus$ pebbles are needed and that accretion can be fast.
-This renders pebble accretion potent, but far from efficient. \Fg{epsmosaic}a also shows that smaller $\tau_s$ pebbles are more efficient building blocks than $\tau_s\sim1$ pebbles; due to the former's reduced drift it is more likely they encounter the planet.
-Large pebbles ($\tau_s>1$) would accrete even better as they settle into a thin layer.
-If they can be present in sufficiently large numbers they are arguably the most potent accretors.
+It shows that growth by ballistic accretion of pebbles in the Safronov limit is inefficient to entirely ineffective.
+However, growth accelerates dramatically for masses beyond the $m_\mathrm{init}$ threshold.
+The chosen parameters, corresponding approximately to conditions representative at 5 au, show that growing a Lunar-mass embryo into an Earth-mass planet requires up to $100\,m_\oplus$ in pebbles of aerodyanmical size in the range $10^{-2} \lesssim \tau_s \lesssim 0.1$.
+Thus, while pebble accretion can be fast, it is far from efficient. \Fg{epsmosaic}a also shows that smaller $\tau_s$ pebbles are more efficient building blocks than their larger $\tau_s\sim1$ counterparts, as the reduced drift of smaller pebbles make them more likely to encounter the planet.
+Very small pebbles, however, enter the 3D regime, where $\epsilon$ is lower (see \Tb{PA-rates}).
+Peak efficiencies are obtained at the transitions between the 2D and 3D accretion limit, indicated in \fg{epsmosaic} by the red dashed lines.
+High efficiencies can also be obtained with large pebbles ($\tau_s>1$), which settle into increasingly thinner layers with reduced radial drift.
+If present in sufficiently large numbers, these large pebbles become excellent building blocks for planetary growth.

 The other panels in \fg{epsmosaic} illustrate how $M_\mathrm{needed}$ depends on the disk properties encapsulated by the parameters $\delta_z$, $\alpha_R$, $h_\mathrm{gas}$ and $\eta$.
-In \fg{epsmosaic}b it can be seen that a more turbulent disk increases $M_\mathrm{needed}$ considerably for small $\tau_s$, reflecting a shift\? towards 3D accretion.
-In the inner disk (\fg{epsmosaic}c) accretion efficiencies are much higher, even for small $\tau_s$, because $h_\mathrm{gas}$ and (in particular) $\eta$ are lower. \textit{In situ} formation of super-Earths/sub-Neptunes is an option.
-We also see in \fg{epsmosaic}c that ballistic accretion of large pebbles ($\tau_s\gtrsim10$) is much more efficient, because the smaller Hill radius (higher $\alpha_R$) increases the probability of a hit.
+In \fg{epsmosaic}b it can be seen that a more turbulent disk increases $M_\mathrm{needed}$ considerably for small $\tau_s$, reflecting a shift towards 3D accretion.
+In the inner disk (\fg{epsmosaic}c) accretion efficiencies are much higher, even for small $\tau_s$, because $h_\mathrm{gas}$ and $\eta$ are lower. \textit{In situ} formation of super-Earths/sub-Neptunes is an option.
+The higher accretion rates for large pebbles ($\tau_s\gtrsim10$) in \fg{epsmosaic}c is due to the ballistic accretion channel.
+In the inner disk, the ratio between the planet's physical and Hill radius increases (higher $\alpha_R$), which increases the probability of a hit.